 Legendary ‘Mr China’ investor explains why global asset managers will struggle to crack Chinese market

-China is seen as the jewel in the asset manager’s crown after foreign ownership restrictions in the industry were relaxed in April.
-Global firms including BlackRock, Fidelity International and Vanguard have applied to set up wholly-owned mutual fund units in China, hoping to tap the country’s fast-growing USD2.6 trillion retail fund market.
+China is seen as the jewel in the asset manager’s crown.
+Since restrictions on foreign ownership were relaxed for the funds industry in April, global firms including BlackRock, Fidelity International and Vanguard have applied to set up wholly-owned mutual fund units in China, hoping to tap the country’s fast-growing USD2.6 trillion retail fund market.

 Perkowski’s adventures in the early days of direct investment in China were the subject of a 2005 memoir by an old business partner, entitled ‘Mr China’.
 The book transports readers back to a time of double-dealing factory managers, fraudulent businessmen, and moonshine-soaked dinners with local government officials.

 But not everything has changed in China’s idiosyncratic business landscape, according to Perkowski, who says in an interview with Institutional Asset Manager that the country is still growing and developing at a breakneck pace.
 His company JFP Holdings, which is headquartered in Beijing, was founded to help Western companies bring their products to China.

 What was the business environment in China like when you started out?